-It’s those proverbial forks in the road where we are forced to choose a path and sometimes…sometimes we have to take the paved route.
+It’s the proverbial fork in the road where we are forced to choose a path and sometimes we have to take the paved route.
 Not easier.
 Certainly not easier.
 But smoother…for those along for the ride.

 Sometimes I want to climb to the top of the laundry heap and scream, “When?
 When is it my turn?”